Ayeshaa-w/ci-cd-python/README.md

 ---

-*Built as part of a backend + cloud engineering learning path.
-Every failure in the Actions tab is a debugging story.*
+*Built as part of a backend + cloud engineering learning path.*
+*Every red ❌ in the Actions tab is a debugging story.
+Every green ✅ is a win.*